Zanellas/pc-store/README.md

 ### Customer Features
 * Browse products by category.
 * View detailed information about each product.
-* Add products to your cart.
-* View your cart and checkout.

 ### Administrator Features
 * View the product inventory.